FAQ 1: Can a Fire Lion foam pump be used for pumping any foam concentrate - regardless of brand and/or viscosity?

 Normal rotation is viewed as looking at the front of the engine towards the flywheel – the engine will always rotate clockwise.
-If the drive shaft is in upper position the suction port is on the left side, and the discharge port is on the right side.
-The pump can be run in reverse after removing the shaft end cover and flipping it so that the drive shaft is in a lower position.
-In addition, the pump will likely require a spacer and shims to align the drive shaft with the motor shaft.
+If the drive shaft is in the upper position the suction port is on the left side, and the discharge port is on the right side.
+If the suction port needs to be on the right side and the discharge on the left, then the pump can be ordered from the factory configured to lower drive right suction.

 Foam concentrate tanks are limited in size which increases the likelihood of running dry when the take is emptied.
 When that happens, many positive displacements pumps will be damaged, but an NFPA 20 pump is designed to accommodate that issue.
 This feature gives time to shut down the system and once the tank is refilled, it will be ready to continue on.

 FAQ 4: Can the foam pump be tested using water and will it pump water without issue?

 Yes, pumping clean water is fine.
 There are no operation time limits when pumping water.
 There are no restrictions on water discharge pressure up to the maximum discharge pressure of the pump and/or pump driver ratings.

 FAQ 5: What are the driver options for foam pumps?